profile-pic

 AI Car Parking Management System

 Built an AI-powered parking management system with React.js, Node.js, Express.js, and WebSockets for real-time slot updates.
-Developed predictive parking allocation models using Python, OpenCV, Scikit-learn, and TensorFlow.
-Designed automated test cases for AI behavior and accuracy testing, leading to a reduction in performance errors.
+Developed predictive parking allocation models using Python, OpenCV, Scikit-learn, and TensorFlow, reducing search times by 30%.
+Designed automated test cases for AI behavior and accuracy testing, leading to a 25% reduction in performance errors.
+Designed PostgreSQL schemas for real-time parking allocation data and optimized queries for faster retrieval.

 Open-Source LLM Developer Chatbot SDK & Platform

-Built a developer SDK and chatbot platform using Node.js, OpenAI GPT-4, and Pinecone.
-Implemented frontend and backend for an AI chatbot using Next.js, GPT-4, Pinecone, and file ingestion with real-time chat.
+Built a full developer SDK and chatbot platform using Node.js, OpenAI GPT-4, and Pinecone.
+Frontend and backend implementation of an AI chatbot using Next.js, GPT-4, Pinecone, and file ingestion with real-time chat.
 Structured the repo as an open-source developer tool with semantic search, embedded logging, and CLI-based configuration.
+Supported with live documentation, GitHub Issues, and Docker deployment.

 Education